Call Us Now

 • Softened wood

-7. Inspect integrity of all sealant joinery (Perma-Chink, Energy Seal, Check Mate 2) at log-log interfaces, windows, doors, checks, roof lines or any potential air or water intrusion points.
+7. Inspect integrity of all sealant joinery (Perma-Chink, Energy Seal, Check Mate 2) at log-log interfaces, windows, doors, checks, roof lines or other potential air or water intrusion points.

 Protecting Wood

 There are two basic steps in protecting wood: surface preparation and product application.
 You must first start with clean wood.
+The better condition the wood is, the better your home will look.
 Think of surface preparation on wood the same way you look at site preparation for construction of a log home on your lot.
-If you stain over dirty, moldy, rotten wood with a transparent finish, you will always see dirty, moldy, rotten wood underneath the finish.
+If you stain over dirty, moldy, rotten wood with a transparent or semi-transparent finish, you will always see dirty, moldy, rotten wood underneath the finish.

 The proper application of preservatives, stains and finishes is equally important as the prepwork to the wood.
 Always follow label instructions before you start the job.
 Call us to clarify any questions you have before you start.